 See related: Which credit card should I get?

 The Susan G. Komen® Cash Rewards Visa® credit card from Bank of America is an interesting contender.
-It’s basically the Bank of America® Cash Rewards credit card with a charitable twist and one other important distinction.
-The Komen version is a Visa and the Cash Rewards card is a Mastercard.
+It’s basically the Bank of America® Cash Rewards credit card with a charitable twist.

 Neither charges an annual fee and they have the same rewards structure: 3% cash back on a category of your choosing (either gas, dining, travel, online shopping, drugstores or home improvements and furnishings).
 You can change your pick every month if you want.